-This course explores significantly the role of the chaplain specific to military and paramilitary institutions.
-It examines the vision, goals and implementation strategies for military and para-military Chaplaincy and ministry by understanding organisational behaviour and mobilisation of leadership.
+This course explores significantly the role of the chaplain specific to military and para- military institutions.
+It examines the vision, goals and implementation strategies for military and para-military Chaplaincy and ministry by understanding organizational behavior and mobilization of leadership.

 The chaplain's role as an advisor to institutional leadership concerning religion, spiritual concerns, moral and ethical issues would be considered.

-CHAP 645 Context and Culture of Public Arena Chaplaincy 3 Credits
+CHAP 644 Context and Culture of Military Chaplaincy 3 Credits

-Examines opportunities and expectations for ministering to an inter-faith and cross-generational constituency.
-Focus is given to structuring the chaplain's functions and ministry in various situations, locations, and people groups.
+This is an examination of opportunities and expectations for chaplaincy ministry to an inter-faith and cross-generational constituency in a military setting and beyond.
+The focus is given to structuring the chaplain's functions and ministry in a variety of situations, locations, and people groups.
+It seeks to develop and explore the institutional culture, the norms and values influencing the behavior of soldiers, the interaction of state and Other Institutions, the relationship to Society, Internal Structures, Military Culture, Professional Standards and Ethics.